HOW MUCH IS YOUR EYE INJURY ACCIDENT WORTH?

 California Eye Injury Law Firm with a Track-Record of Unrivaled Success

 The human eye is a sensitive organ with dozens of delicate parts.
 Each part of the eye is critical to the way the person sees and reacts to light and pressure.
 When any section of the eye sustains damage from debris, puncture wounds, or blunt force trauma, it can cause lasting damage to the individual’s sight.
 Eye injuries can occur in car accidents, at work, while welding, playing sports, or working with chemicals.
 Eye injuries can be very painful and have lifelong repercussions.
-The lawyers at The Law Office of Arash Khorsandi want to hear from you if you’ve recently sustained an eye injury in California.
+The lawyers at Arash Law want to hear from you if you’ve recently sustained an eye injury in California.
 You may be able to receive financial compensation for your damages.

 Types of Eye Injuries

 In our years of legal experience throughout California, we’ve seen and helped many clients with eye injuries.
 Our experience has given us insight into the nature of many common types of eye injuries.
 We understand how damaging an eye injury can be, and how life changing it is if the injury results in permanent sight damage or eye loss.
 Any kind of eye injury can result in medical bills, missed time at work, and pain and suffering.
 The eye is a complex body part that can sustain injuries in numerous ways, including:

 - Flying Debris.
 Objects flying into the eye or cutting the eyeball can lead to lacerations.
 Cuts deserve immediate medical attention, as they can seriously damage several layers of the eye.